RESEARCH STARTER

 Scientific Evidence

 It remains unclear whether HCA offers any weight-loss benefits.
 In an eight-week double-blind, placebo-controlled trial of sixty overweight individuals, the use of HCA at a dose of 440 mg three times daily produced significant weight loss compared with placebo.
-In contrast, a twelve-week, double-blind, placebo-controlled trial of 135 individuals who were overweight who were given either a placebo or 500 mg of HCA (as G. cambogia extract standardized to contain 50 percent HCA) three times daily found no effect on body weight or fat mass.
+In contrast, a twelve-week, double-blind, placebo-controlled trial of 135 individuals who were overweight and given either a placebo or 500 mg of HCA (as G. cambogia extract standardized to contain 50 percent HCA) three times daily found no effect on body weight or fat mass.
 However, this study has been criticized for using a high-fiber diet, which is thought to impair HCA absorption.

 A twelve-week double-blind trial of eighty-nine individuals found that HCA did not affect appetite, while other research indicated that HCA contributes to appetite reduction by increasing the body's fat oxidation rate.
 Another study tested HCA to see if it could cause weight loss by altering metabolism, but no effects on metabolism were found.
 Conversely, another study found that HCA improves metabolism by promoting ideal blood triglyceride (cholesterol) levels.
 Many in the complementary and alternative medicine community still tout HCA for its weight loss properties and ability to boost endurance.
 Others claim HCA can lower cholesterol, prevent diabetes, and stop cell damage.
 Some studies have found that patients with nonalcoholic fatty liver disease lose weight quickly when they incorporate an HCA supplement into their diet.
 Further clinical study in humans is necessary.